 It is an honor to support clients in their growth processes and in my fifteen years of practice, I continue to be amazed by their courage and perseverance.
 I am trained in and enjoy working with a wide variety of concerns such as eating and food concerns, gender identity exploration, anxiety, depression, trauma, college mental health, grief, relationship concerns, cultural/identity exploration, and postpartum/new parenting concerns.
 Please continue to explore the website to learn more about my two speciality areas: eating concerns and gender identity support.

 Taking the first step to start therapy can be scary.
 My approach is to talk through whatever fears or questions clients may have and help them identify what they need from therapy to help them feel safe and able to benefit from our work together.

-I use a range of approaches including dialectical behavioral therapy, interpersonal process therapy, feminist therapy, and cognitive-behavioral therapy.
+I use a range of approaches including dialectical behavioral therapy, interpersonal process therapy, EMDR (Eye Movement Desensitization and Reprocessing) therapy, feminist therapy, dialectical-behavioral therapy, and cognitive-behavioral therapy.
 As I put those approaches together, I tend to explore relationships, emotions, and thoughts, and how they interact.
 I also typically explore what strategies or coping tools may best serve my clients with whatever challenges they are facing.
 I talk frequently to clients about how to best honor and understand their range of identities (gender, race/ethnicity, sexual, spiritual, etc,) and how to focus on the strengths each client brings.